EDePasquale/DoubletDecon/README.md

 NEW!
 See our protocol on [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.04.23.058156v1) for more description on how to use DoubletDecon.

+# URGENT NOTE : July 2nd, 2020 #
+  * It has been brought to my attention that the UI version of DoubletDecon distributed with the latest version (1.1.5) does not work.
+We are actively working to solve this as soon as possible.
+However, the command line version of DoubletDecon is still working.
+If you would like to use the UI version still, you can open R and use the command "shiny::runGist('a81cdc2aea5742c08e5fc3fa66d47698', launch.browser=TRUE)".
+This temporary solution will work until the application is fixed.
+Thank you for your patience!

 # Updates - Version 1.1.5 : May 27th, 2020 #
   * Signed and notarized DoubletDeconUI app to help limit Gatekeeper issues with new MacOS
   * NEW!
 Vignette in the Wiki portion of this repository for playing with DoubletDecon on real data